2Pillows/dim_wishlist_splitter/README.md

 Create an issue using the Wishlist Request template, edit the template to configure the wishlist.

-If you want a filter that isn't on the Wishlist Request template, create an issue using the Filter Request template.
+If you want a filter that isn't in the Wishlist Request template, create an issue using the Filter Request template.